Nature of the work

 Respiratory medicine is one of the largest specialties.
 Respiratory diseases affect one in five people in the UK and approximately 30 per cent of all acute admissions are for a primary respiratory problem.
 Career opportunities are excellent.

-The speciality is developing rapidly with new treatments such as interventional bronchoscopy and medical thoracoscopy as well as improvements in the management of conditions such as asthma, COPD and lung cancer.
-Research is also increasing and in the future, it is likely that some respiratory physicians will become more community based.
+The specialty is developing rapidly with new treatments such as interventional bronchoscopy and medical thoracoscopy as well as improvements in the management of conditions such as asthma, COPD and lung cancer.
+Research is also increasing and in the future more respiratory physicians will be based in the community.

 Women make up 28% of the consultant workforce, 49% of higher specialty trainees in the UK (2014/15 RCP, 2016).